PSW9102004/Covid-and-Influenza-Genomic-Sequences/README.md

 ## 🚀 How It Works

 1. **Dataset**:
    The dataset consists of labeled genomic sequences for influenza and COVID-19.
+It is taken from Genebank by using accession numbers.

 2. **Preprocessing**:
    - Clean and standardize the sequences.